fralcala/N320-Final/README.md

 ### Key Takeaways

 - We want to learn how to work together as a team to build a website from start to finish.
 - This means planning, dividing responsibilities, and communicating clearly throughout the project.
 - We also want to gain experience deploying a live website that looks clean, is easy to navigate, and works smoothly.
 - By the end, we hope to better understand how real-world web development teams collaborate and build professional web applications.

 ### Core Webpages

 List core webpages and briefly describe the page of them

+- Home Page: The first page a user will see.
+- Galaxies Page: Informs users about galaxies.
+- Stars Page: Informs users about stars.
+- Planets Page: Informs users about planets.
+- Moons Page: Informs users about moons.

 ### Design Choices